-This course will prepare you for work in a laboratory or clinical setting, collecting blood for testing or donation, and provide you with the necessary knowledge and skills to pass the Certified Phlebotomy Technician (CPT) exam accredited by the National Healthcareer Association (NHA).
-This exam will take place during the last class at Worcester Technical High School.
-NHA requires that students should have or be pursuing a high school diploma or GED in order to take the exam.
-This program includes an optional externship at a local healthcare facility at the completion of the course.
+Are you interested in becoming a Certified Phlebotomy Technician (CPT)?
+This course will prepare you for work in a laboratory or clinical setting, collecting blood for testing or donation, and provide you with the necessary knowledge and skills to take the CPT exam accredited by the National Healthcareer Association (NHA) during the last class.

 Phlebotomists are employed throughout the healthcare system including in hospitals, neighborhood health centers, medical group practices, HMO’s, public health facilities, veteran hospitals, insurance carriers, and in other healthcare settings.
 The Phlebotomy Technician Program prepares professionals to collect blood and other specimens from clients for the purpose of laboratory analysis.
 Employment is expected to increase by 25% from 2016 – 2026 with a 2017 median annual wage of $33,670 (Bureau of Labor Statistics Employment Projections).

 Applicants for licensure should have or be pursuing a high school diploma or GED.

 Students may be subject to a CORI check and drug testing (approximate cost to student $50) before placement in a clinical facility.